compute-io/lcg/README.md

 var rand = lcg();
 ```

-To seed the generator, provide a positive `integer` seed: 1 <= seed < 2147483647
+If no seed is provided, a random seed is used.

-(if no seed is provided, lcg provides a random seed).
+To seed the generator, provide a positive `integer` seed: 1 <= seed < 2147483647.

 ``` javascript
 var rand = lcg( 1234 );